nus-cs2030s/2324-s2/docs/22-exception.md

 The examples above also have to return different values to the calling method, because the calling method may have to do something to handle the errors.
 Note that the POSIX API has a global variable `errno` that signifies the detailed error.
 First, we have to check for different `errno` values and react accordingly (we can use `perror`, but that has its limits).
 Second, `errno` is global, and using a global variable is a bad practice.
 In fact, the code above might not work because `fprintf` in Line 3 might have changed `errno`.

-Finally, there is the issue of having to repeatedly clean up after an error -- here we `fclose` the file if there is an error reading, twice.
+Finally, there is the issue of having to repeatedly clean up after an error &mdash; here we `fclose` the file if there is an error reading, twice.
 It is easy to forget to do so if we have to do this in multiple places.
 Furthermore, if we need to perform a more complex cleanup, then we would end up with lots of repeated code.

 Many modern programming languages support exceptions as a programming construct.
 In Java, this is done with `try`, `catch`, `finally` keywords, and a hierarchy of `Exception` classes.
 The `try`/`catch`/`finally` keywords group statements that check/handle errors together making code easier to read.
 The Java equivalent to the above is: